NudgeHost vs Tiiny.host

 Can NudgeHost host static sites like Tiiny.host?

 Yes.
-Zip your site and host it, or upload a single HTML file.
+Zip your site or SPA build and it serves at its own subdomain with client-side routing working, or upload a single HTML file.
 Tiiny.host's developer hosting is more mature, but NudgeHost covers the common cases.

 Which is better for sharing a Claude or AI-generated output?